 The objectives of this course are to develop an appreciation for mathematics, to provide an insight into the methods of reasoning used by mathematicians, and to discuss its historical development.
 It is intended for the liberal arts student who has had little contact with mathematics.
+Satisfies the general education requirement for Critical Reasoning/Quantitative Reasoning.

-PHI 210 CHRISTIAN ETHICS, MEDICAL ISSUES 3

-An introduction to the basic principles of medical ethics integrated with a practical exploration of famous cases and familiar issues such as abortion, stem cell research, organ transplants, living wills and health care reform.
+CHRISTIAN ETHICS, MEDICAL ISSUES PHI 210 3 An introduction to the basic principles of medical ethics integrated with a practical exploration of famous cases and familiar issues such as abortion, stem cell research, organ transplants, living wills and health care reform.

-PSY 100 GENERAL PSYCHOLOGY 3
+PSY 100 GENERAL PSYCHOLOGY

-A summary and overview of the field of psychology as the scientific study of human behavior including research issues, theoretical approaches, and selected areas of study.
+3 A summary and overview of the field of psychology as the scientific study of human behavior including research issues, theoretical approaches, and selected areas of study.

-PSY 207 LIFESPAN DEVELOPMENT 3
+PSY 207 LIFESPAN DEVELOPMENT